 But I think that if we take each step a little differently, it's possible to rough out a different destination.
 It's possible to unthread one strand after another, unravel the whole and re-weave it into something better.

 In my view, these two challenges are analogous to what the disciples were trying to do.
 They both have the potential to make a person look ridiculous, as did the disciples' choosing lowliness.
 They're both opportunities to change the world into something a little more like the kingdom of God, as was the disciples' commitment to humility and justice.

-The disciples, for their part, didn’t succeed
+The disciples, for their part, didn't succeed.

-As the Oxford tells it, the humility experiment began as a back-swing from their society’s obsession with honor, a strike toward something more egalitarian, in which the face of God could be seen in every man or woman, slave or free, Jew or Greek.
+As the Oxford tells it, the humility experiment began as a pendulum-swing from their society's obsession with honor, a strike toward something more egalitarian, in which the face of God could be seen in every man or woman, slave or free, Jew or Greek.
 Yet the force of context is strong.
 They lived in a system of complex, interdependent social rules, a web as subtle as an ecosystem.
-That kind of thing isn’t easily dismantled.
+That kind of thing isn't easily untied.
 Paving the way with bright, heroic words of challenge and truth they set out; yet they were not independent of the way things were.
 Rich and powerful people gravitated to rich and powerful roles, because they were equipped for them, and because they were used to them.
 Powerless, dependent people needed their help because they had limited resources, and they accepted it because they were familiar with it.

-It’s a story to hold in mind.
+It's a warning to keep in mind.